Forever Revisiting Blue Velvet

 Dean Stockwell, Brad Dourif, Hope Lange and Jack Nance all fill in highly memorable supporting roles (Stockwell especially), and we feast on just the right amount of surrealistic imagery, beautiful music without ever crossing the line into self-indulgent, or loosening our grip on the story's dramatic tension.
 One of my favorite scenes starts out very conventionally, when the high school varsity athlete and his pals are chasing after MacLachlan for stealing his girl - a typical 80s Hollywood scenario - but they're all immediately disarmed when Rossellini stumbles out on the street in front of them, naked and beaten.
 It's an eye-opening wake-up call that the world outside of their protected little microcosm is much larger and more complicated then they'd ever imagined.

 Blue Velvet debuted on DVD in 2000 from MGM.
 No extras or anything, but at least it was anamorphic and widescreen, a particularly important feature for this highly composed 'scope photography.
 In 2002, MGM reissued it as a special edition with a remastered picture and a substantial 70-minute documentary.
 Then in 2011, it made its HD debut on MGM's 25th Anniversary blu-ray release, including the notable recovery of almost an hour's worth of footage previously believed lost.
-And most recently, just this week, Criterion has restored released a new 4k restoration on blu with even more special features.
-I've got all four discs here, so let's get into it.
+Next, in 2019, Criterion released a new 4k restoration on blu with even more special features.
+But when you get a 4k restoration on a 1080p blu, you know it's almost a matter of time until a proper 4k UHD arrives.
+And in 2024, it finally has.
+And I've got all six discs (because the 2024 release is a combo-pack) here now, so let's get into it.

 But now we come to the new 4k master, and it's mostly good news.
-The AR is still 2.35:1, but this new scan pulls out a little further to reveal more information, most noticeably along the sides.
+First, to be clear, it's the same 4k master in 2019 and 2024.
+The two BDs are identical, though of course the UHD has full 4k resolution and Dolby Vision HDR.
+The AR is still 2.35:1, but this new scan pulls out a little further to reveal extra information.
 The colors have been re-timed, too, this time going for a more subtle, less contrast-y palette, which feels more natural, the result of a higher quality scan (and no, it's not green).
 Speaking of higher quality scan results, this 4k transfer finally sets to work on capturing fine grain, with a sharper, closer look at the negatives.
 But, unfortunately, this brings us to the bad news.
-Looking closely at that grain makes it obvious there is some chunky macro-blocking going on, the result of less than stellar encoding.
+Looking closely at that grain makes it obvious there was some chunky macro-blocking going on, the result of less than stellar encoding.
 It's not terrible, but it's definitely, but it's the kind of thing you wouldn't see from Sony or Arrow.
-The pros still outweigh the cons, this is definitely not a "stick with the older disc" situation.
-This surpasses the old blu even without taking the special features and other stuff into account.
-But it's definitely an imperfection that would take some points off of its final grade for sure.
+The UHD mostly fixes it, though if you really zoom in hard to the clouds in that car shot, for example, you can still find imperfections.
+But it's a big step forward for what was already the best release on the market.
+The HDR also has richer colors, giving the sky a deeper blue, for example, which comes off a little paler even on the 2019 disc.

 The original DVD had an English Dolby Stereo track and French Dolby mono, plus English, Spanish and French subtitles.
 The reissue DVD replaced the original stereo track with a new 5.1 mix, boosted the French mono to stereo and added a Spanish mono dub, plus added Portuguese subtitles to the other three.
 But the blu-ray trumps them all, not only in adding the obvious, lossless DTS-HD 5.1 track, but also providing DTS 5.1 tracks for the Spanish, French, German and Italian dubs, and additional Portuguese and Spanish Dolby tracks.
 It also has the most subtitle options with English, French, Spanish, Portuguese, Chinese, Dutch, German, Italian and Japanese.

-And the new blu?
-Actually, it scores back some of those fumbled points here.
-Criterion restores the film's original stereo track, now in lossless DTS-HD, but gives us the lossless 5.1 as well.
+And the new Criterions?
+Actually, they score back some of those fumbled points here.
+The 2019 restores the film's original stereo track, now in lossless DTS-HD, but gives us the lossless 5.1 as well.
 So that's a win for the purists and the home theater kingpins.
 And yes, it has optional English subtitles as well.
+And they kept things exactly the same in 2024.

 Now the original DVD didn't really have anything in terms of special features.
 It had a trailer, a nice little insert, and a kooky easter egg that showed a little montage of film imagery, but that's about it.
 The 2002 special edition, though, finally brought in some real extras.
 It has that great 70-minute documentary I mentioned, which interviews pretty much all of the key players looking back on their work, plus about ten minutes of deleted scenes, and Roger Ebert's original television review of the film.
 They also had the trailer, as well as two additional TV spots, a couple photo galleries, and a few easter eggs with interview outtakes from the documentary, plus another insert.